ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 This will run the model twice, outputting the layer timings to `modelout.txt`.
 The `--iterations 2` flag is the command that means it runs twice: the first run includes a lot of startup costs and one-off optimizations, so the second run is more indicative of the real performance.

 The other flags to note are the `-e` and `--output-network-details` flags which will output a lot of timeline information about the model, including the layer timings.
 The `--do-not-print-output` flag will stop the output of the model, which can be very large, and without sensible input it is meaningless.
-The `--enable-fast-math` and `--fp16-turbo-mode` flags enable some math optimizations. `CpuAcc` is the acclerated CPU backend, it can be replaced with `GpuAcc` for the accelerated GPU backend.
+The `--enable-fast-math` and `--fp16-turbo-mode` flags enable some math optimizations. `CpuAcc` is the accelerated CPU backend, it can be replaced with `GpuAcc` for the accelerated GPU backend.

 After running the model, you can pull the output file back to your host machine with the following commands: